 This is bad for real-time responses, but achieving sustainable computing is nearly impossible.
-The cost of running an IoT service becomes increasingly larger with each device added, as cloud providers charge you for data transport, processing, and storage.
+The cost of running an IoT service becomes increasingly larger with each device added.

 So the more data your service produces, the more transport, processing, and storage you will need and the more you will pay, making a cloud approach far from sustainable from a cost perspective.